NXT TakeOver: In Your House (2021): Dark match

-Before the event aired live on pay-per-view, a dark match took place which saw Sarray and Zoey Stark take on The Robert Stone Brand (Aliyah and Jessi Kamea) (accompanied by Robert Stone).
+Before the event aired live on pay-per-view and on WWE's livestreaming platforms, a dark match took place which saw Sarray and Zoey Stark take on The Robert Stone Brand (Aliyah and Jessi Kamea) (accompanied by Robert Stone).
 The climax came when Sarray dropkicked Aliyah into Stone.
 Afterwards, Stark performed a Z360 on Aliyah to win the match.